zaitsevyan/Theseus/README.md

 ## Mono
 Open MonoDevelope/Xamarin and Build it :)

+## Run
+Demo application is included within Theseus project as static Pragram class.
+ - Run Theseus.exe from binary dictionary
+ - Terminal will be opened.
+You will see plugin initialization process
+ - Then, default TerminalAdapter will be runned and it begins to handle console input
+ - Write /help command into terminal to print all available options.

 ### Release structure
  - **Modules** - directory for comand processors
  - **Adapters** - directory for communication adapters